andybrumar/i3ext/readme.md

 4. use either J-Head or Prusa Nozzle hotends (default = jhead)

+5. select where you want the J-Head mount placed (default = 'both')

 NOTE: do NOT change the hobb diameter in the top of the config options as this does not work right yet